Advertiser Disclosure

 Emergency Alerts

 Notify NYC is the city’s source of information about emergency events.
-Notify NYC is available through email, text, telephone, RSS, Twitter, and in many cases American Sign Language videos.
-To register for Notify NYC, call 311, 212-639-9675, or 711 for Video Relay.
+Notify NYC is available through email, text, telephone, RSS, Twitter, and, in many cases, American Sign Language videos.
+To register for Notify NYC, call 311, 212-639-9675, or 711 for video relay.

-Wireless Emergency Alerts are alerts sent to wireless phones by authorized governmental officials (such as Amber Alerts).
-You don’t need to register for these; as long as you have cell service, they will automatically be sent to you based on your location.
+Wireless emergency alerts are alerts sent to wireless phones by authorized governmental officials (such as Amber alerts).
+You don’t need to register for these.
+As long as you have cell service, they will automatically be sent to you based on your location.

 Final Thoughts

 New York City is a huge place with a lot to do, and this list barely scratches the surface.
-We know we mainly stuck to Manhattan in this guide, and didn’t even really touch on all the amazing things to do in the boroughs like Queens and Brooklyn.
+We know we mainly stuck to Manhattan in this guide and didn’t even touch on all the amazing things to do in the boroughs like Queens and Brooklyn.
 Guess you’ll just have to make a few more trips!

 Frequently Asked Questions